 About Howard Reich

 Howard was born in Chicago and at age 10 moved with his family to Skokie, a northern suburb that was a nexus of Holocaust survivors, like his parents.
 At age 16, Howard happened on the film “An American in Paris” and instantly became obsessed with music.
 By 18 he was a piano performance major at Northwestern, and at 22 he began freelancing articles on music for the Chicago Daily News.
 The next year he started contributing arts coverage to the Chicago Tribune, where he was hired full time in 1983 and spent his entire newspaper career.
 Howard’s stories took him to London, Paris, Warsaw, Vienna, Moscow, Munich, Prague, Havana, Panama and other locales, as well as deep into one of the most culturally vibrant cities in the world: Chicago.
 After 30 years of serving as the Tribune’s jazz critic, Howard also was appointed the newspaper’s classical and opera critic.
-He retired from the newspaper in 2021.
-He lives in a suburb of Chicago with Pam Becker, his wife, a retired Tribune editor.
+He retired from the newspaper in 2021, continues writing for the stage and page, and lives in a Chicago suburb with Pam Becker, his wife, a retired Tribune editor.

 Awards & Honors